linden-gan/deep-image/README.md

 # Deep image
-Extract depth information from a pair of stereo images. \
+Extract real-time depth information from a pair of stereo images. \
-Our final product is an executable that could calculate and display depth information at clicked position using two webcams in real time.
+Our final product is an executable that could calculate and display depth information at a clicked position in real time.

 ## Motivation & Problem Setup
-Depth informaton are sometime useful.
-We want our images tell us how far an object is instead of just some flat 2D information.
-This can be crucial in auto-drive, 3D environment reconstruction, and distance measurement.
-Certainly, there eixist tools like tape measure or LIDAR that can measure depth information.
-However, with the help of computer vision stereo matching techniques, we can achieve the same thing with equipments that normal people have in their daily life like webcams or cellphone camaras, as long as we have the parameters like distance between two cameras, focal lengths, and correct calibration.
-With properly desgined setup, we can even output the depth estimation in real time!
+Depth informaton are useful.
+We want to be able to tell how far an object is by images, which can give us more than just flat 2D information.
+This technology can be crucial in auto-drive, 3D environment reconstruction, and distance measurement.
+Certainly, there exists tools like tape measure or LIDAR that can measure depth information.
+However, with the help of computer vision stereo matching technique, we can achieve the same thing with equipments that normal people have in their daily life like webcams or cellphone camaras, as long as we have the parameters like distance between two cameras, field of view or focal length of the camera, and proper calibration.
+With our setup, we can even output depth values in real time!

-We explored both the traditional (stereo box match, graph cut) and neural network solutions for calculating disparity maps, and finally choose traditional stereo box match to achieve real time depth estimation from two webcams.
+We explored both the traditional methods, including stereo box match and graph cut, and neural network solutions for calculating disparity maps, and finally chose traditional stereo box match which could achieve real time depth estimation by two webcams.

 ## Data used
 - Photos taken by ourselves